-Whether you are pursuing a job or internship, or simply want to have your materials ready for future opportunities, the Career Development Center can help you craft professional and focused résumés and cover letters.
-When you make an appointment for your résumé, bring a list of work experience and extracurricular activities as well as a description of the tasks performed at each area of employment, and your Career Counselor will show you how to turn that list into a professional and engaging document.
+Whether you are pursuing a job or internship, or simply want to have your materials ready for future opportunities, the Career Center can help you craft professional and focused résumés and cover letters.
+When you make an appointment for your résumé, bring a list of work experience and extracurricular activities as well as a description of the tasks performed at each area of employment, and your Career Advisor will show you how to turn that list into a professional and engaging document.

 Take your career for a test drive

 Western New England University has a network of more than 1,000 internship sites.
-Whether you would like to work with an organization in the Springfield area during the academic year, or intern at a hometown company, the Career Development Center will guide you through the application and interview process.
-Once you secure an internship, you will continue to work with the Career Development Center to complete required paperwork to receive academic credit for the experience.
+Whether you would like to work with an organization in the Springfield area during the academic year, or intern at a hometown company, the Career Center will guide you through the application and interview process.
+Once you secure an internship, you will continue to work with the Career Center to complete required paperwork to receive academic credit for the experience.

 Land Your First job

-When you reach your senior year and start looking for a post-graduation job, the Career Development Center will demonstrate job search techniques and resources, and will also help you sharpen your letter and résumé, hold mock interviews, discuss professional attire, and share other job search resources.
+When you reach your senior year and start looking for a post-graduation job, the Career Center will demonstrate job search techniques and resources, and will also help you sharpen your letter and résumé, hold mock interviews, discuss professional attire, and share other job search resources.

 Earn your next degree

 Furthering your education in graduate school is a valuable investment in your career.
-The Career Development Center can provide help in all areas of graduate admissions from writing personal statements, researching graduate programs, and preparing for standardized testing and admission requirements.
+The Career Center can provide help in all areas of graduate admissions from writing personal statements, researching graduate programs, and preparing for standardized testing and admission requirements.
 The process for preparing for graduate school should start before senior year.